Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 - Competition analysis, including first-page breakdowns sorted by country

-- Complex difficulty score, with information on how many backlinks are needed to rank on Google’s first page of search results
+- Complex difficulty score, with information on how many backlinks are needed to rank on the first page of search engine results

 - Data for 10 search engines, including top search engines for other countries like Yandex and Baidu

-- The interface supports 13 languages, including English, German, Spanish, French, Italian, Japanese, Chinese, Dutch, Polish, Portuguese, Russian, Swedish, and Turkish.
+- The interface supports 13 languages: English, German, Spanish, French, Italian, Japanese, Chinese, Dutch, Polish, Portuguese, Russian, Swedish and Turkish

 While it’s a great tool, some of its drawbacks include keyword suggestion uniformity and limited keyword ideas—especially in the context of international SEO keyword research.
 The cheapest plan is still quite expensive and doesn’t offer ranking data from the past.